 The foundation degree is staffed by experienced and enthusiastic tutors who are subject specialists.

 Assessment: A wide range of assessment strategies are used in order to support all students.
 These will include end of year examinations and coursework that includes the following: short essays, presentations, practical reports, short answer questions, research based project, work placement.

 A levels: To include E in A2 Biology

 QAA Approved Access Course: 45 level 3 passes

-GCSE (minimum grade C): Science, Maths and English language
+GCSE (minimum grade C or 4/5): Science, Maths and English language